 8:35 a.m. — School day begins with morning devotion and announcements

-*Please Note: Chapel is now on TUESDAYS for grades K-12 and continues to be on Wednesdays for preschool.
+*Please Note: Chapel is on Tuesdays for grades K-12 and on Wednesdays for preschool.

 - Book bag or backpack and lunch (refer to pre-K e-blast for further information)